superfluidity/RDCL3D/README.md

 ## Aknowledgements

-This work was performed in the context of the project Superfluidity, which received funding from the European Unionâ€™s Horizon 2020 research and innovation programme under grant agreement No. 671566
+This work was performed in the context of the project Superfluidity, which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 671566

 ## Prerequisites